-Monitor eBay Auctions with the Watch This Item Link
+How to Monitor eBay Auctions with the Watch List

 The watch-list function helps you keep your bargain-hunting quiet.
 Everybody knows when you’re bidding on an item; nobody knows when you’re watching the deals like a hawk.
 When you’re looking for bargains to buy and resell, you may not want to tip off the competition by letting them know you’re bidding.

-Also a handy marketing tool, the Watching page allows you to store listings from competitive sellers.
-That way you can monitor the status of items similar to ones you plan to sell later — and see whether the items are selling high or low, helping you to decide whether it’s a good time to sell.
+As a seller: Also a handy marketing tool, the Watch list allows you to store listings from competitive sellers.
+That way, you can monitor the status of items similar to ones you plan to sell later — and see whether the items are selling high or low, which helps you to decide whether it’s a good time to sell.